nhsengland/datascience/docs/articles/posts/synthetic_clinical_notes_agent.md

     This article introduces an application of the [team's synthetic clinical notes dataset](https://huggingface.co/datasets/NHSEDataScience/synthetic_clinical_notes), published on Hugging Face.
 It is a very small agent example, built on purpose to demonstrate the open-source LangGraph framework and to show how little it takes to get started.
 ---

 > This article introduces an application of the [team's synthetic clinical notes dataset](https://huggingface.co/datasets/NHSEDataScience/synthetic_clinical_notes), published on Hugging Face.
 It is a very small agent example, built on purpose to demonstrate the open-source LangGraph framework and to show how little it takes to get started.
+This agent is engineered to handle autonomous summaries over clinical notes.

 <!-- more -->